 Uses: Axes can be single-bit or double-bit.
 For trail work, an axe is of limited use.
+For building, most people prefer the multi-purpose Pulaski or a combination of chopping Mattock, good hand pruning saw, and bow saw.
 For routine maintenance, a good hand pruning saw and a bow saw are better choices.
 A single-bit axe is useful for placing wedges when chain sawing and for skinning limbs off trees.
 If you must cut through a lot of downed trees, consider using a double-bit axe.
 Tips: The blade(s) should be kept sharp.